13 common problems with cutting plastic film, and what you can do about them

 9. Non straight section line and Filament building / "Angel hair”

-Non-straight section lines can occur when using the top and bottom knives.
-Non-straight section lines are usually the result of loose knives or runout of the bottom blade.
+Non-straight section lines can occur when using top and bottom knives.
+Non-straight section lines are usually the result of loose knives or a worn out bottom knife.
 Make sure the cutting equipment is properly fixed and the bottom knives are resharpened or new.

 "Angel hairs" is a clear sign that the cutting process is not working properly.
 Look for vibrations and monitor the operation of the top and bottom knives.
 It may be time to replace or regrind.
 If this happens often, you may want to consider a different blade design to make it work.